 Horseflies and mosquitoes are of particular concern, as are wasps, which are finding extended opportunities to feed in the hot weather.
-This year’s heatwave has created an early abundance of fruit in fields, gardens, and hedgerows, providing excellent feeding conditions.
+Recent heatwaves have created an early abundance of fruit in fields, gardens, and hedgerows, providing excellent feeding conditions.
 Wasps become slightly inebriated when they consume fruit, which also makes them more likely to sting.

-It’s certainly a problem year for pests.
+It’s certainly a problem time for pests.
 Let’s take a look at some of the industries most impacted by the continuing heat wave.

 Food and Beverage